 The chair of the academic department and the instructor of the course must review the Formal Grade Appeal before the Official Withdrawal date in the semester subsequent to the semester the final grade was posted in SAIL.

 Fall Semester Final Grade Posted in SAIL Official withdrawal date in subsequent Winter semester.
 Winter Semester Final Grade Posted in SAIL Official withdrawal date in subsequent Fall semester.
-Summer Semester Final Grade Posted in SAIL Official withdrawal date in subsequent Fall semester.
+Official withdrawal date in subsequent Fall